psitech/MIDI-Monitor-Written-in-Visual-Basic/README.md

 # MIDI-Monitor-Written-in-Visual-Basic

-This repositiory presents a MIDI monitor written in VB, using Visual Basic Express 2010.
+This repository presents a MIDI monitor written in VB, using Visual Basic Express 2010.

 Being curious what MIDI data is exactly outputted by my MIDI keyboard, I decided to write this little tool.